-DAI can actually make advertisements look the same as the content in the eyes of adblocking software.
+DAI can make advertisements look the same as the content in the eyes of adblocking software.
 This means that those ads will surely get through to your viewers.

 As within the cloud, you can scale several workflows to run parallelly.
 A DAI solution that is up there and is equipped with manifest manipulation will enable the real-time creation of custom manifests per user.
-Specifically, DAI offers solutions that can be interfaced with ad decision servers to supply users with targeted manifests based on user location, device, or other criteria.
+Specifically, DAI offers solutions interfaced with ad decision servers to supply users with targeted manifests based on user location, device, or other criteria.

 These cloud-based DAI solutions that can do this are generally capable of supporting multiple targeting scenarios and delivering unique playlists with targeted ads included for any device.

-The DAI use case can be further expanded to operate with blackout management and video content replacement with the cloud.
+The DAI use case can be expanded to operate with blackout management and video content replacement with the cloud.
 It is crucial to distribute content anywhere, to any device.
 For impeccable blackout management, a solution needs to be event scheduling and provide a notification interface service.

 Preparing for DAI Utilization